krystalcampioni/fend-optimization-project/README.md

 - Inlined custom font related CSS
 - Used media queries to only load the necessary CSS files for each situation
 - Optimized images
+- Refactored  changePizzaSizes function to avoid forced syncronous layout
+- Removed determineDx unused function
+- Created the createFlavouredPizzas function to use requestAnimationFrame in order to optimize the initial pizza creation time